Using Nessus to Scan Hosts Behind a Firewall

 For first-time (and even veteran) Nessus users, Tenable support often gets questions about how to access the security of a host that is behind a firewall.
-Regardless if you are running Nessus for the first time, or deploying distributed Nessus scanners managed by the Security Center, knowing how to scan systems protected by firewalls is vital.
+Regardless if you are running Nessus for the first time, or deploying distributed Nessus scanners managed by Tenable.sc or Tenable.io, knowing how to scan systems protected by firewalls is vital.
 This post will discuss several issues with scanning hosts behind firewalls and strategies Nessus users can use to overcome this.
-Although a relevant topic, we're not going to consider host-based firewalls, scanning load-balancers or scanning through VPN links in this post.

 Before we get started, the term "firewall" is often used loosely.
 In some cases, this is a device that prevents certain types of network traffic from flowing between different network segments.
 For example, port 80 traffic could be denied from the 10.10.0.0/16 subnet heading out to the Internet.
 So performing vulnerability scans in this sort of environment involves knowing the security policy and being able to work with it.

-In other cases, the "firewall" device is performing a network function called NAT for Network Address Translation.
-(It also does Port Address Translation (PAT) but we won't get into that).
+In other cases, the "firewall" device is performing network address translation (NAT).
+It also does port address translation (PAT) but we won't get into that.
 In this case, many IP addresses on one side of the firewall can share one or even a few IP addresses on the other side of the firewall.
-A small office might have a firewall that hands out DHCP addresses for 192.168.10.4, 192.168.10.10 and 192.168.10.12, but when each of these systems communicates through the firewall, it translates the IP addresses to an address on the public side.
-Scanning through a NAT environment is more tricky, but we will cover that to.
+A small office might have a firewall that hands out dynamic host configuration protocol (DHCP) addresses for 192.168.10.4, 192.168.10.10 and 192.168.10.12, but when each of these systems communicates through the firewall, it translates the IP addresses to an address on the public side.
+Scanning through a NAT environment is more tricky, but we will cover that, too.

-If you are on the "outside" of a firewall and want to scan a host "behind" it, your scan will be effected by the policy of the device.
-For example, if only port 80 traffic is allowed through the device, your scan will only be able to test for port 80 bugs.
-The firewall itself may also effect your scan results:
+If you are on the "outside" of a firewall and want to scan a host "behind" it, your scan will be affected by the policy of the device.
+For example, if only port 80 traffic is allowed through the device, your scan will only be able to test for port 80 vulnerabilities.
+The firewall itself may also affect your scan results: